opsdroid/opsdroid/docs/rest-api.md

 }
 ```

-The PATCH method allows you to update a parser configuration, you can also turn it off/on my setting `enabled` to `False`.
+The PATCH method allows you to update a parser configuration, you can also turn it off/on my setting `enabled` to `false`.
 Note that in order for the parser to be updated, Opsdroid will stop all the modules and load the whole configuration again.

 **Example Request(PATCH)**